rocketlabdelta/info-central/resources/glossary.md

 Tumble Recovery - A recovery method where a very light model rocket ejects its motor and shifts its CG behind the CP, thus preventing stable flight and causing the model to tumble end over end.

 Tunnel - Slang for wind tunnel.
 Also, a long hollow conduit on the side of a rocket used to protect wiring traveling from the top to the bottom of the rocket.

 Turbulator - A device used on rockets with conical cross-sections, such as egg lofters, to prevent the extra drag which occurs when the laminar airflow separates from the airframe.
 This is done by causing the airflow to become turbulent at the point where it would normally separate from the airframe.

 Two-Stage Recovery - A process by which a rocket is recovered by means of a streamer or drogue parachute which opens at apogee, followed by a main parachute which opens at lower altitude.
 See Single-Stage Recovery.

+### U
-\</a\>\<h1\>U\</h1\> Ultrascale - The practice of building very large HPR versions of smaller model rockets, several times the size of the original.
+Ultrascale - The practice of building very large HPR versions of smaller model rockets, several times the size of the original.

 Umbilical Mast - A mast extending beside a rocket while sitting on its launcher, designed to support wiring or hoses to the rocket.
 It is often designed to pull the wiring or hose out of the way once the models motors ignite.